aws/aws-cdk/packages/aws-cdk-docs/src/writing-cdk-apps.rst

 sharing it with other people.

 Writing a CDK app means breaking down your desired infrastructure into logical constructs, and reusing them wherever it makes sense.
-For more information on writing constructs, see :ref:`creating_constructs`, :ref:`guidelines` and of course the :ref:`cdk_examples`.

 .. _runtime_discovery: